-Canon 1D X Mark II versus Panasonic GH5
+Canon 1D X Mark II vs Panasonic GH5

-The Canon EOS-1D X Mark II and the Panasonic Lumix DC-GH5 are two digital cameras that were revealed to the public, respectively, in February 2016 and January 2017.
+The Canon EOS-1D X Mark II and the Panasonic Lumix DC-GH5 are two digital cameras that were officially introduced, respectively, in February 2016 and January 2017.
 The 1DX Mark II is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (1DX Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 20.2 MP.
+The cameras are based on a full frame (1DX Mark II) and a Four Thirds (GH5) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 20.2 MP.

 The physical size and weight of the Canon 1D X Mark II and the Panasonic GH5 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX Mark II – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is considerably smaller (49 percent) than the Canon 1D X Mark II.
 Moreover, the GH5 is substantially lighter (53 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.